Do you indulge in playing lotto? Do you know what the chance of winning lotto in Australia is?

 Assessment of Risk

 As a doctor, I discuss risk with patients all the time.
 It’s pretty clear we humans are terrible at assessing chance, due to psychological biases.
 Our odds of dying in an aviation accident are immeasurably small, yet odds of dying from heart disease 1 in 6 (US data).
-I have talked fellow passengers through panic attacks flying commercial, yet never known anyone suffer an hyperventilate about eating a beef burger!
+I have talked fellow passengers through panic attacks flying commercial, yet never known anyone hyperventilate over eating a beef burger!

 Over 10 million of the 19.4 million adult Australian population brought a lotto ticket within the last 12 months.
 The concern with these articles is that the lotto players are banking on an unrealistic outcome (winning lotto) rather than saving and investing their way to financial freedom.